SovereignCloudStack/website/_i18n/en/_posts/blog/2024-05-13-cost-of-making-an-openstack-cluster-scs-compliant.md

 ## Required standards

-As it was already explained above, the main effort leading to this post was focused on the Iaas standards, mainly because it was clearer which standards needed to be applied from the "SCS Compatible IaaS" (we switched from v3 to v4 during this work since the versions changed midway through).
+As it was already explained above, the main effort leading to this post was focused on the IaaS standards, mainly because it was clearer which standards needed to be applied from the "SCS Compatible IaaS" (we switched from v3 to v4 during this work since the versions changed midway through).
 While it is true that all standards in the "Stable" state theoretically need to be complied to, some of these standards don't have tests yet and/or are not featured in the "Compatible" label,